wagtail/wagtail-live/docs/getting_started/tutorial.md

 - `SLACK_BOT_TOKEN`

     There are two token types available to a Slack app: user tokens and bot tokens.
-    However, we will only need bot tokens for our live blog.
+    We will only need bot tokens for our live blog.
     > The bot token your app uses will be the same no matter which user performed the installation.
     > Bot tokens are the token type that most apps use.